Inference Profiling

 Introduction

-Profiling provides deep insights into function and kernel performance, such as CPU time and memory usage.
+Profiling offers deep insights into function and kernel performance, including CPU time and memory usage.
 Profilers are essential for identifying and optimizing bottlenecks, detecting configuration issues, and reducing Mean Time to Resolution (MTTR).
-Graphsignal records profiles at the single-trace level for precise performance analysis.
+Graphsignal captures profiles at the trace level to enable precise performance analysis.
+While each profile is recorded during a single trace, it reflects aggregated, process-level activity.

 See the Quick Start for instructions on installing and configuring the Graphsignal tracer.